seabrookmx/config/dev-setup.md

             "hidden": false
         }
 ```
-- Paste the guid into the defaultProfile property at the top of the file and save, so that when you open the Windows Terminal it defaults to WSL
+- Paste the guid into the defaultProfile property at the top of the file and save, so that when you open the Windows Terminal it defaults to this profile
 - Test this out by pressing Ctrl+Shift+T to open a new tab.
 This should open a terminal that's already SSH'd into your VM

 ---